Robert Smith (musician): Stage persona and image

-Smith started to backcomb his short hair in 1980–1983.
-He adopted his aesthetic of a pale complexion, smeared red lipstick, black eye-liner, dishevelled nest of wiry long black hair, all-black clothes, and brothel creeper shoes or trainers in 1984, after being the guitarist of Siouxsie and the Banshees for 18 months and borrowing Siouxsie's lipstick.
+Smith started backcombing his hair, which had grown longer by the supporting tour for Pornography.
+He amplified his aesthetic of a pale complexion, smeared red lipstick, black eye-liner and black eyelids, dishevelled nest of wiry long black hair, all-black clothes, and brothel creeper shoes or trainers in 1984, when being the guitarist of Siouxsie and the Banshees and borrowing Siouxsie Sioux's lipstick.
+Paul Morley said Smith's look "became extreme" during his second stint as a guitarist for the Banshees: "that's when he started to dress like Siouxsie", "he started to be physically like Siouxsie".
 Around the same time, the goth subculture took off.
-He denies any credit for this trend and says it is a coincidence that the styles are similar, stating that he wore makeup since he was young and stating that "it's so pitiful when 'goth' is still tagged onto the name the Cure".
+He denied any credit for this trend and said it was a coincidence that the styles were similar.
 The sombre mood of early albums, combined with Smith's on-stage persona, cemented the band's gothic image.
-Although considered a goth icon, Smith said he never connected with the label, stating that his aesthetic was a "theatrical" custom.
+Although considered a goth icon, Smith said that his aesthetic was a "theatrical" custom.

-In 1986, Smith altered his image by appearing on-stage and in press photos sporting short spiky hair and bright polo shirts, which can be seen in The Cure in Orange.
+In 1986, Smith altered his image by appearing on-stage sporting short spiky hair which can be seen in The Cure in Orange.
 His new look made the headlines.
 He soon returned to his usual style.